eleni-tkm/Javascript/README.md

-## Use javascript for
+## The Use Of Javascript for:

--random generators and
+- random generators and
--DOM manipulation
+- DOM manipulation

 ***play the dice game :surfer:***